evillgenius75/rook-aks/README.md

 reclaimPolicy: Delete
 ```

-## You now have a Azure Disk backed shared file system running in Cluster that is highly available!
+## You now have a Azure Disk backed shared file system running in Cluster that is highly available

 We can now deploy a workload to the Ceph system using a volume definition.
 Here is an example of what would be used to create a mount to a container in a pod define a ceph volume: